9 State Parks to Visit in Vermont This Summer

 2. Elmore State Park

-On the shores of Lake Elmore, dubbed “Vermont’s Beauty Spot,” this state park is ideal for families, with a sandy beach on a comparatively shallow lake, campsites, boats available for rent, and picnic facilities on-site.
+It’s easy to see why Lake Elmore is called “Vermont’s Beauty Spot.”
+This state park is ideal for families, with a sandy beach on a comparatively shallow lake, campsites, boats available for rent, and picnic facilities on-site.
 Trails on park property lead up Mount Elmore to its fire tower, affording sweeping views of the Lamoille Valley (spot Vermont’s highest peak from up there.)
 A new beach house offers changing areas, bathrooms, and a concession stand selling park souvenir merchandise and light food.

 3. Brighton State Park